-The stories in this book illustrate that regardless of ethnic or regional differences, racialised minority women have a common struggle against gender discrimination and exclusion from mainstream institutions of power such as political and economic institutions.
-It’s a multi-dimensional struggle, not only within the family against patriarchal gender relations, but also in the larger society against marginalization, stereotypes and racial prejudices.
-Being a minority and being subject to racism and gender discrimination binds women together and forms the core of their everyday struggle for equality.
+The MiRA center’s work confirms that regardless of ethnic differences and variations in national origin, women with a minority background are fighting a common struggle in Norway.
+This is the fight against racist gender oppression.
+The struggle is carried out in several areas, both within the family against patriarchal gender traditions, but also in society at large against marginalization, stereotypes, and prejudices.
+Being a minority and exposed to racism and gender discrimination binds women together, and forms the core of their everyday struggle for equality.

-In this book, we meet women who tell us about challenges with oppressive traditions in their own environments, but also speak of institutionalised racism and gender discrimination in Norwegian society.
-The stories highlight what it is like to handle multiple challenges related to being a woman and belonging to a minority at the same time.
-Listening to the women’s own experiences and thus better understanding their complex situation is important both in a gender equality perspective, but also in an anti-racist integrational perspective.
+In #Myeverydaystruggle we meet women who tell stories about challenges with oppressive traditions and discrimination against women.
+The stories highlight what it is like to deal with diverse challenges related to being a woman and at the same time a minority.
+Listening to the women’s own experiences and thus being able to better understand their complex situation is important both from a gender equality perspective, but also from an integration perspective.

-The women’s struggles internationally have been an important source of inspiration for us at the MiRA Center, and experiences from this have shown that economic independence alone is not enough to create real gender equality.
-As long as patriarchal racist structures that suppress both women and minorities are not challenged in their core, we do not achieve real equality.
-Continuous reforms that will change some discriminatory practices are important, but a lasting change in society only happens by changing the structures that maintain discrimination.
-The MiRA Center has therefore always believed in a holistic gender equality policy, which also includes the Immigration Act.
-One of the basic demands for us as equality advocates has been that racialised minority women must become financially, but also legally independent of men.
-Combating the three-year rule and the income requirement for permanent residence permit in the Immigration Act, together with other statutory barriers for racialised minority women’s independence, have therefore been central issues for the MiRA Center.
+For the MiRA center, the black women’s movement and the women’s struggle internationally have been an important source of inspiration, and experience from there has shown that economic independence alone is not enough to create real gender equality.
+As long as patriarchal structures that oppress both women and minorities are not challenged at their core, we will not achieve real equality.
+Continuous reforms that are to change certain discriminatory practices are important, but a lasting change in society only takes place by changing the structures that perpetuate discrimination in society.
+The MiRA Center has therefore always looked at the whole of Norwegian gender equality policy, which also includes the Immigration Act.
+One of the basic requirements for us as equality advocates has been that minority women must become financially, but also legally independent of men.
+Fighting the three-year rule and the income requirement for permanent residence in the Immigration Act, together with other statutory barriers to minority women’s independence, have therefore been key issues for the MiRA Center.